Visit the appropriate drop-down below for inspection reports.

 - Small drinking water system inspections (for example – campgrounds, resorts, trailer parks), and

 - Recreational camps

-There are no IPAC lapse reports at this time.
+There is one IPAC lapse report at this time.

 An Infection Prevention and Control (IPAC) lapse is a failure to follow IPAC practices resulting in a risk of transmission of infectious diseases to clients, attendees or staff through exposure to blood, body fluids, secretions, excretions, mucous membranes, non-intact skin, or contaminated equipment and soiled items.

 Investigation reports of an infection prevention and control lapse that was received through a complaint, referral (e.g., from a regulatory college), or through disease surveillance are available below.
 This applies to personal service settings and settings not routinely inspected by a public health inspector including regulated health professionals such as physicians, dentists, or massage therapists.

 There are no convictions at this time.